 - Actively monitors online mentions and reputation of the agency and responds appropriately on the agency’s behalf.

 - Regularly reads and posts to appropriate blogs and publications.
 Fosters relationships with relevant bloggers and online publishers.

 - Authors or coordinates letters to the editor for selected offline and online publications.

 - Builds and maintains a permission-based list of prospects and influencers and sends appropriate periodic e-mailings and mailings.

 - Develops and maintains agency presence on Facebook, Linked In, and other appropriate social networks.

 - Maximizes the agency’s online presence by proactively posting agency materials, videos, photos, podcasts, etc. on sites such as YouTube, iTunes, Flickr, SlideShare, Pinterest, etc. Where possible, create agency channels on these sites, as is possible on YouTube, Vimeo, etc.

-- Creates a positive presence for the agency on website that are influential in attracting and recruiting top talent, such as Talent Zoo,
+- Creates a positive presence for the agency on websites that are influential in attracting and recruiting top talent, such as Talent Zoo,

-- Measures and refines the agency’s online presences using analytics and monitoring tools.
+- Measures and refines the agency’s online presence using analytics and monitoring tools.